F8ASB/ircddb_status/README.md

 # ircddb_status
- #GET Informations about your repeatee on IRCDDB Database #
+ #GET Informations about your repeater on IRCDDB Database #